 Here are 10 items people use to masturbate (but probably shouldn’t).
 File this under: The More You Know.
 (And thank me later.)

-You know that saying that anything's a dildo if you're brave enough?
-Well, no. Clinical sexologist and certified sex coach Sunny Rodgers has heard many people say that they've usee popsicles as masturbation devices.
+You know that saying: "Anything's a dildo if you're brave enough?"
+Well, no. Clinical sexologist and certified sex coach Sunny Rodgers has heard many people say that they've used popsicles as masturbation devices.
 It might seem cute and harmless, but it isn't.

 “While sugar should never ever go near a vagina because it can cause infections, there is also a possibility of getting an ice burn by placing a frozen popsicle on sensitive skin,” says Rodgers.
 Ouch.
 “An ice burn happens when the water in the cells in skin freeze.
 And this injury is quite possible if using popsicles for penetration masturbation.”